{From the Director,

 A maximum of four units of such credit may be accepted; however, more may be accepted for adult or physically handicapped students and for students residing in places where an accredited school is not accessible for resident study.

-{SFIU does not operate a summer school program.
+Credit for Summer School Study: The school may offer summer school courses for credit or accept summer school credits earned in some other accredited {} school.
+If a school operates a summer school, the courses offered are under the instruction of teachers and the supervision of administrators who meet NCA standards. {SFIU does not operate a summer school program.
 Since the Students work on a flex time basis, none exists.
 SFIU is open 24 hours, year around for Students.
 Administratively, SFIU is open during regular business hours for the locales of Administrators, Counselors and Teachers.
 This is a very flexible situation for all concerned.
 The Director averages 16 to 20 hours per 24 hour period, but requires this load of no one else.
 Future salaries will be assessed based upon a flat salary, with no overtime.
 Presently, all concerned are dedicated Minister and experienced volunteers.}

 Appendix B; NCA Standard and Criteria.